 Rossmo’s job was to help direct the manhunt.
 If he couldn’t find the needle, he hoped at least to radically thin the haystack.
 And he would do so through the careful application of that most powerful of investigative tools: a mathematics equation.

 Rossmo, 47, is the inventor and most zealous proponent of criminal geographic targeting (CGT), more commonly known as geographic profiling.
 He uses CGT to hunt society’s most dangerous game: violent serial criminals — arsonists, rapists and murderers whose taste for carnage seems only to sharpen with time, and who tend to programmatically continue their offenses until they are caught.
-There’s no mistaking Rossmo for the FBI profilers down in Quantico’s Behavioral Assessment Unit, the ones that movies like The Silence of the Lambs have turned into celebrities.
+There’s no mistaking Rossmo for the FBI profilers down in Quantico’s Behavioral buy accutane online with paypal Assessment Unit, the ones that movies like The Silence of the Lambs have turned into celebrities.
 He can’t tell what kind of offender is terrorizing the town, how old or what race, whether he has delusions of grandeur or issues with Dad — nor does Rossmo particularly care about those things.
 His interest is in the most neglected of the Five W’s: Where did the offender strike?
 From this Rossmo can usually calculate where, most likely, he lived.

 In Lafayette, Rossmo and lead investigator McCullan “Mac” Gallien walked the city’s streets for three straight days, revisiting the crime sites.
 Then Rossmo produced a computer-

 generated printout that resembled a tie-dyed shirt; its bands of color — from cool violet to hot yellow — told police, essentially, where to look first.
 That narrowed the hunting area to half a square mile, and reduced the pool to a dozen suspects who lived in that zone.
 Investigators were buoyed.
 But the bubble burst when, one by one, each of the suspects was cleared based on DNA evidence.